- Colonel Joel Lane

 - Apprentice Bond Signed by Joel Lane

-- Joel Lane and the Enslaved People Who Lived on His Plantation
+- The Enslaved People Who Lived on Joel Lane’s Plantation

 - William Lane’s Bible Entries